itzmeanjan/ette/README.md

     - `Admin` is ethereum address who will be able to administer `ette` using webUI. _[ **This feature is not yet implemented, but please put `Admin` in config file** ]_
     - Replace `Domain` with your domain name i.e. `ette.company.com`
     - Set `Production` to `yes` before running it in production; otherwise you can simply skip it
-    - `ette` can be run in any of 3 possible modes, which can be set by `EtteMode`
+    - `ette` can be run in any of 5 possible modes, which can be set by `EtteMode`

     ```json
     {
         "1": "Only Historical Data Query Allowed",
-        "2": "Only Real-time Event Subscription Allowed",
+        "2": "Only Real-time Subscription Allowed",
-        "3": "Both Historical Data Query & Real-time Event Subscription Allowed"
+        "3": "Both Historical Data Query & Real-time Subscription Allowed",
+        "4": "Attempt to take snapshot from data in backing DB",
+        "5": "Attempt to restore data from snapshot file"
     }
     ```